 HttpClient instance - so the obvious question would be then how do I consume multiple HttpClient references via DI so I can apply different policies?

-HttpClient based on the
+HttpClient instance and vary policies based on the

-HttpRequestMessage properties (i.e. REST method) using
+HttpRequestMessage properties (i.e. REST method) with

 Remember the Zen of Python?